-Figure 5 provides key breakdowns of job start rates across six further client groups.
-Clients not in receipt of social security benefits show the highest levels of job entry of any benefit group - including those IPS clients facing work conditionality requirements as part of their benefit receipt.
+Figure 6 provides key breakdowns of job start rates across six further client groups.
+Clients not in receipt of social security benefits show the highest levels of job entry of any benefit group, including those IPS clients facing work conditionality requirements as part of their benefit receipt.
 There is clear variation in job entry across different age groups.
 Younger clients of the IPS service aged 16-24 years show notably higher job start rates of over 40 percent.
 In contrast, older clients aged 55-69 show the lowest job entry rates of any age group at around 16 percent.
-Female clients show notably higher job start rates than male clients, as do clients without criminal convictions compared to those with criminal convictions.
+Female clients show notably higher job start rates as do clients without criminal convictions compared to those with criminal convictions.
 Variation is also seen according to ethnicity and housing tenure.
-In terms of ethnicity both Black African and Black Caribbean client groups show notably lower job entry rates whilst White Other and Asian Other ethnic groups show the highest job entry rates.
+In terms of ethnicity Black client groups show notably lower job entry rates whilst White Other and Asian ethnic groups show the highest job entry rates.
 Finally, the stability of housing tenure looks to matter for job start rates, with unstable housing also possibly a marker of wider life instability.
 Less stable forms of accommodation such as hotels show the lowest job start rates of any group whilst clients living in their own home show the highest job start rates.